-- (b) The date on which the cancellation was submitted electronically, or the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation of registration may be given during the specified period in accordance with the coordinated arrangements of the Registrar, as approved by the ECS.
-In order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could imply that a student: - (i) is not granted readmission to a module; and - (ii) is liable for the tuition fees for the module. - (e) Cancellation of all modules by due dates: - (i) A student who cancels all her/his modules before 31 March will be held liable for the minimum cost charges. - (ii) The minimum cost will also be charged if a student registers for the first time in July and cancels all her/his second-semester modules before 15 August.
+- (a) Notification of the cancellation of a registration must be processed electronically or be given in writing. - (b) The date on which the cancellation is submitted electronically, or the written notification is received, is taken to be the date of the cancellation of the registration. - (c) Notification of the cancellation may be given during the specified period in accordance with the coordinated arrangements of the registrar, as approved by the ECS.
+In order to receive financial credit, specific due dates apply. - (d) Cancellation of a module(s) after due dates could imply that a student - (i) is not granted readmission to a module; and - (ii) is liable for the tuition fees for the module. - (e) Cancellation of all modules by due dates: - (i) A student who cancels all her/his modules before 31 March will be held liable for the minimum cost charges. - (ii) The minimum cost will also be charged if a student registers for the first time in July and cancels all her/his second-semester modules before 15 August.